 Paint with whites and neutrals.
 Everyone loves color.
 When we personalize our new houses, we typically add colors that trigger emotional responses in us.
 The same goes for carpeting.
 This also helps with odors, you know the stuff you’ve become ‘nose blind’ to.
 I remember years ago, I was looking to purchase a house with my wife.
 We walked into a house that I loved.
 When we left I asked my wife’s opinion of the house.
 She said she didn’t like it.
 Why you might ask?
 She didn’t like the color of the carpet.
 Think about it.
 It’s just carpet.
 Carpet can be replaced, but walking into a house full of colors can also trigger negative emotional responses and some people may not be able to see beyond this.
 Remember the blank canvas.

 Lastly, fix anything broken.
 Typically a buyer who makes an offer will have a home inspector scrutinize about 1,600 items!
 These items will have to be fixed eventually.
-So when spring does roll around you can concentrate on the curbside appeal of your house.
+So when the time comes that you are ready to open your house to potential buyers, you can just concentrate on the curbside appeal of your house.